From a translation booth in Las Vegas to a regulated-finance design system

 Five months into the role, ASIC (the Australian financial regulator — the local equivalent of the SEC in the US or the FCA in the UK) issued a Product Intervention Order: every Australian broker had to implement new leverage restrictions across every product surface within 14 days.

 Leverage, for anyone outside the industry: it's the ratio of position size to the cash a trader actually puts down.
 A broker offering 500:1 leverage lets a $1,000 deposit control a $500,000 position — which is how retail traders lose their savings in a morning.
-ASIC had decided the industry's leverage caps were too permissive, and they gave us two weeks to change everything that displayed or enforced those caps.
+ASIC had decided the industry's leverage caps were too permissive, and gave us two weeks to change everything that displayed or enforced those caps.

-At that point we had five platforms — a marketing site, a trading terminal, an institutional-facing CRM (a tool that broker staff use to manage client accounts), a market-analysis product, and a social-trading product — each with its own UI, its own codebase, its own way of showing leverage.
+At that point we had five platforms — a marketing site, a trading terminal, an institutional-facing CRM (a tool broker staff use to manage client accounts), a market-analysis product, and a social-trading product — each with its own UI, its own codebase, its own way of showing leverage.
 Forty-plus screens needed changing.
 Each platform was maintained by a different engineering pod.
 Nothing was shared.

-The tactical brief was "add a warning modal and a leverage cap validator."
+The tactical brief was "add a warning modal and a leverage-cap validator."
 Leadership reframed it: what if we used this deadline to build the foundation we should have built a year ago?
 Ten extra days of work now, but the next regulatory update doesn't take 14 days — it takes three.

 That strategic call came from above me.
-My job was to translate it into something designable in 14 days: what should the shared architecture look like, how should compliance logic be encoded, and which screens ship on day 14.
+My job was to translate it into something designable in 14 days: what the shared architecture should look like, how compliance logic should be encoded, and which screens ship on day 14.

 What I did in those two weeks